-C. Other Criteria that Affect Eligibility

-1. Research proposals for the 2014/2015 Atlantic Herring RSA Program must be received within the application submission period to be eligible for consideration.

-2. Proposals for different and distinct projects must be submitted separately in accordance with the format requirements in Section IV.B.
-Multiple stand-alone projects in the same proposal are not acceptable.
+- C. Other Criteria that Affect Eligibility - 1.
+Research proposals for work using an RSA allocation for the 2015 fishing year must be received within the application submission period to be eligible for consideration. - 2.
+Proposals for different and distinct projects must be submitted separately in accordance with the format requirements in Section IV.B.
+Multiple stand-alone projects in the same proposal will not be accepted.